 There have been many articles and textbook chapters written on the topic of hypothyroidism.
-Maybe too many because when that happens, many people jump to preconceived ideas about the disease causes and miss some of the simple and very obvious ones.
+Maybe too many because when that happens, some people jump to preconceived ideas about the disease causes and miss some of the simple and very obvious ones.

 One cause of hypothyroidism that is often missed

-The thyroid gland is located at the front portion of the throat right in front of the Adam’s apple (anatomically the laryngeal cartilages).
-This makes it very prone to injuries by dog collars.
+The thyroid gland is located at the front portion of the throat right in front of the Adam’s apple (anatomically the laryngeal cartilages) which makes it very prone to injuries by dog collars.